scythargon/catch_the_summer/README.md

-I had some spare time the weekend and decided to make some pet-project or a micro-hackathon for myself.
+Once upon a time I had some spare time in the weekend and decided to make some pet-project or a micro-hackathon for myself.
 And there was no sunny weather in Moscow for a couple of months at the moment.

 Parced city coordinates from map.aviasales.ru